trixi-framework/TrixiParticles.jl/rigid_contact_main_port_plan.md

 - which parts of the contact stack are wall-specific,
 - what `normalize_force_by_contact_patch` does,
+- what any other newly active wall-only controls do,
-- and when a user should enable or leave it disabled.
+- and when a user should enable or leave them disabled.

 ### Acceptance criteria

 - Wall-specific quality improvements land without changing the rigid-rigid contract.
 - The wall-only nature of the feature is explicit in code and docs.
+- No dormant wall-only runtime option is introduced.

 ### Explicit non-goals